 The chocolate industry faced social and environmental sustainability issues with profound local and global impacts - from the standard of living in cocoa farming communities to global climate change.

-Social Issues
+These sustainability challenges have persisted for decades, and they are far from being solved.

-The most dramatic social challenges faced by the chocolate industry were found on cocoa farms, which were plagued by issues that many Westerners believed had been resolved in the 19th century - most notably, the widespread use of child labor, and even forced labor.
+Social Issues: The most dramatic social challenges faced by the chocolate industry were found on cocoa farms, which were plagued by issues that many Westerners believed had been resolved in the 19th century - most notably, the use of child labor and forced labor.
 A related issue was the inability of five million cocoa farmers worldwide to earn a living wage and work their way out of extreme poverty.
+A study of cocoa farm households in Ghana found that less than 10% earned a living income.3 Not only were living conditions dire, but farmers did not have the financial, technical, or educational means to improve their farms' productivity and earning potential.